Collatz-problem; approximation 2S to 3N

 -37.6209227992

-Density of members means, the elements (a1,a2,… an)=(5,7,11,13,…,an) or (a1,a2,… an)=(7,11,13,…,an) or similarly, generally of the form ak+2 = ak+6 and ak+1=ak+2 or ak+1 = ak+4.
-To make a cycle possible at all, its minimal member a1 must be smaller than the a1 given in the table.
+"Maximal density of members" means, the elements (a1,a2,… an)=(5,7,11,13,…,an) or (a1,a2,… an)=(7,11,13,…,an) or similarly, generally of the form ak+2 = ak+6 and ak+1=ak+2 or ak+1 = ak+4.
+To make a cycle possible at all, its minimal member a1 must be smaller than the upper bound a1 given in the table.
+The higher the upper bound, the "easier" it is for a cycle to exist:

 N (cycle length)